The Boulevard of the Allies

 The new ramp leading to Forbes Avenue in 1928 (left), and the original Viaduct #3 in 2007.

-The next phase of construction included the widening of Emily Street and Wilmot Street through to the Wilmot Street Bridge, which would carry motorists over Panther Hollow into Schenley Park.
-This final section of the Boulevard was dedicated on September 19, 1930.
-The three-mile grand boulevard was now a four-lane, unobstructed roadway all the way from downtown Pittsburgh to the entrance of Schenley Park.
+The fourth phase of construction saw the widening of Emily and Wilmot streets through to the Wilmot Street Bridge, which carried motorists over Panther Hollow into the park.
+This final section of the Boulevard of the Allies was dedicated on September 19, 1930.

 The Wilmot Street Bridge.